mlafaive/dice-game-service/README.md

-# Rolling America Service
+# Dice Game Service

-Service for Rolling America the game.
+Service for the dice game!

 ## Development